SwarnikaBhardwaj/Astra/docs/topics_summary.md

 ### 6. Deployment (2 pts)
 What I did:
-- [Will fill this in after deploying]
+- Make build and yaml file
 - Set up production settings
 - Got static files working
-- Deployed to [platform name]
+- Deployed to Render

-Where to find it: Deployed URL
+Where to find it: https://astra-ubml.onrender.com

 ---

 ## TABLE 2: ADD-ON TOPICS (15 points minimum, I did 21)

-You only need 5 of these, but I did 7 because why not.
+You only need 5 of these, but I did 7 because why not :)

 ### 1. ORM Queries and Summaries (3 pts)
 What I did: